cryppadotta/dotta-license/README.md

                                                                                   tokens owned by this account.
-  dot-license-cli.js getAllProductIds                                             Get all product ids dot-license-cli.js incrementInventory <productId> <inventoryAdjustment>         incrementInventory - increments the inventory of a product dot-license-cli.js isOperatorApprovedFor <owner> <operator>                     Tells whether an operator is approved by a given owner dot-license-cli.js licenseAttributes <licenseId>                                Get a license's attributes dot-license-cli.js licenseInfo <licenseId>                                      Get a license's info dot-license-cli.js licenseIssuedTime <licenseId>                                Get a license's issueTime
+  dot-license-cli.js getAllProductIds                                             Get all product ids dot-license-cli.js incrementInventory <productId> <inventoryAdjustment>         incrementInventory - increments the inventory of a product dot-license-cli.js isApprovedForAll <owner> <operator>                     Tells whether an operator is approved by a given owner dot-license-cli.js licenseAttributes <licenseId>                                Get a license's attributes dot-license-cli.js licenseInfo <licenseId>                                      Get a license's info dot-license-cli.js licenseIssuedTime <licenseId>                                Get a license's issueTime